 Latest COVID-19 figures in Camden, Miller and Morgan counties

-The last social media post from the Camden County Health Department on February 17 reported a total of 3,870 total cases since March.
-Of those cases, 302 were reported to be active and there were 72 deaths while 3,496 have recovered.
+The Camden County Health Department reported a total number of 3,913 cases since March on a social media post Friday morning.
+The Camden County Health Department reported a total number of 3,913 cases since March on a social media post Friday morning.
+Of those cases, 236 were reported as active and there were 75 deaths while 3,602 have recovered.
 The department did not report the number of people hospitalized.
-According to the Missouri Department of Health and Senior Services, there have been 10 confirmed cases cases in the past week with a daily average of one and no deaths in the past seven days.
+According to the Missouri Department of Health and Senior Services, there have been 19 confirmed cases cases in the past week through February 25 with a daily average of three.

-The latest figures reported from the Morgan County Health Center in a Facebook post on Tuesday afternoon reported 1,694 total cases with 14 remaining active and a total of 1,644 who have recovered.
-A total of three cases are currently hospitalized and Morgan County remains at 39 deaths as of this time since the last update.
-According to the DHSSS, the county has seen six cases in the past week and a daily average of one.
+The latest figures reported from the Morgan County Health Center on Tuesday documented 1,698 total cases with five remaining active and a total of 1,698 who have recovered.
+A total of three cases are currently hospitalized and Morgan County is at 40 deaths as of Tuesday.
+According to the DHSSS, the county has seen just one case in the past week through February 25.

 Check lakenewsonline.com for continued COVID case updates around the Lake area.
 The Missouri Department of Health and Senior Services also features continued COVID-19 updates at: